georgius/ProjectHospital/ModAdvancedGameChanges/README.md

 The non-linear skill leveling is similar to non-linear employee level.
 It is controlled by main tweakable `AGC_TWEAKABLE_SKILL_LEVELS` and several other tweakables.

-# Pedestrians going to pharmacy
+# Pharmacy behavior
+The pharmacy behavior is completely changed.
+The main change is possibility of pedestrians to go to pharmacy.
 There are several tweakables affecting pharmacy for all characters and several affecting pharmacy behavior for pedestrians.

 ## General pharmacy tweakables